-|Negotiator Styles in Bargaining|
+Negotiator Styles in Bargaining

-|This article covers the problem of the interactions of opponents with different negotiation styles.
-Discusses effective tactics to gain positive results.|
+This article covers the problem of the interactions of opponents with different negotiation styles.
+Discusses effective tactics to gain positive results.

 Attorneys and business people negotiate perpetually.
 They negotiate within their own organizations, with prospective and current clients and customers, and with other parties.
-Most negotiators employ relatively "cooperative" or relatively "competitive" negotiation styles.
-Cooperative bargainers tend to behave more pleasantly, and they endeavour to generate mutually beneficial agreements.
+Most negotiators employ relatively “cooperative” or relatively “competitive” negotiation styles.
+Cooperative bargainers tend to behave more pleasantly, and they endeavor to generate mutually beneficial agreements.
 Competitive bargainers are often less pleasant, and they work to obtain optimal results for their own sides.
-Most people look forward to interactions with cooperative opponents, but frequently dread their encounters with competitive adversaries.
+Most people look forward to interactions with cooperative opponents, but frequently dread their encounters with competitive negotiation adversaries.

 Negotiator styles significantly influence bargaining interactions.
 Which styles are used by more negotiators?
 Which styles are associated with more proficient negotiators and with less effective bargainers?